Our Wood: Made by Nature

 Hand-painted wooden toys are special.
 Each one has its own unique grain line, its own little face, its own character.

 Our toys are made with solid woods, made by nature.
 We mostly use ash, but also some meranti.
+The play bases are made from solid birch ply.
 Ash is a light coloured wood that varies in colour from very pale yellow to grey.
 It has a “sweeping” grain line, a bit like water swirls.
 Meranti varies in shades from brown to a more red-brown.
 It has a “sketchy” looking grain line that has the lovely effect of looking like hair or fur on our animals.
+Birch ply is a solid plywood with some long, light, beautiful grain lines.
+It is a bit heavier, giving it the sturdiness and solidity wanted in a play base.

 There are sometimes knots in the wood.
 Knots are not a defect, but a natural part of wooden toys.
 We do make sure that the knots are positioned in good places, not on a figure’s face for example.
 You will also sometimes see tiny pinprick holes here and there, but these are hardly visible and once again, a normal part of the wood.
 These beautiful markings are all made by God in His creation.